PaulShand/CSE100-Logic-Design/README.txt

-Through this course I learned the basic of Logic Design.
-This class utilized a Basys 3 FPGA board and Verilog on Vivado to accomplish various design from basic counter to flappy bird.
+Here can be found sample code I wrote in Verilog to accomplish various project for a Logic Design course.